agentic-profile/agentic-profile-express/README.md

     $ yarn dev

-## Testing a General Agentic Profile With No Client Agent
+## Testing A General Agentic Profile With A Client Agent

 1. Make sure the local server is started at http://localhost:3003